About this course

 In order to feel comfortable using the TIM-O in a real classroom, it is important that observers see and experience many different examples that span the full spectrum of technology use and classroom practice.
 During week two, participants will review benchmark observation videos and examples with expert support and practice their understanding of what to look for while observing.

-Week 3: How Do I Use the TIM-O in Observations?
+Week 3: How Do I Use the TIM-O to Conduct Observations?

 After seeing many benchmark examples, it is time for participants to jump in and practice their own observation skills.
 In week three, participants will walk through solid examples with expert guidance and practice using the TIM-O to observe classrooms in the provided video examples.

-Week 4: How Do I Effectively Use the TIM-O to Coach?
+Week 4: How Do I Effectively Use Results from the TIM-O?

 Now that participants have seen numerous example lessons and practiced their own observations using the TIM-O, it is time to stretch to address some examples where the TIM level is unclear.
-During this final week, participants will gain a better understanding of how bias and self-monitoring impact the observation process, use the TIM-O to observe additional lessons, and explore resources for instructional coaching.
+During this final week, participants will gain a better understanding of how bias and self-monitoring impact the observation process, use the TIM-O to observe additional lessons, and explore how to interpret and use TIM-O results.